 Inspiration, information and practical advice for a purposeful and powerful life

-In the meantime, Lillie is still in the fight.
+While these necessary changes are underway, Lillie is still being held prisoner by the Florida Elder Guardianship system.
 Please find out how you can help #FreeLillie.
-Follow us and retweet @elderdignitynow.
-If you have specific suggestions, email email@example.com.
+Follow us and retweet at @elderdignitynow.
+If you have specific comments, email email@example.com.

 Contributed by Teresa Kay-Aba Kennedy — Harvard-trained strategist, World Economic Forum Young Global Leader, Human Potential Advocate/Coach, and President of Power Living Enterprises, Inc. Her latest award-winning book—co-authored with her mother Columbia University-trained journalist Janie Sykes-Kennedy—is Dancing Light: The Spiritual Side of Being Through the Eyes of a Modern Yoga Master on her teacher/mentor 98-year-old yoga master Tao Porchon-Lynch.